bcgov/nr-fom-mono/README.md

 Technology Stack: Angular, Node.js, PostgresSQL with PostGIS running in OCP v4

-This repo is for the Node.js API backend.
+This is a monorepo that includes the API backend and the two Angular front-ends.

 ## Third-Party Products/Libraries used and the licenses they are covered by